EFAS Congress

 If available outcome of patient group.

-Permission for all copyrighted material (drawings, illustraons, music, video footage) must be obtained.
+9. Copyright.
+Permission for all copyrighted material (drawings, illustrations, music, video footage) must be obtained.

-Patient idenfiers information, including a patient’s face, distinguishing marks, tattoo’s, name, initials, date of birth, social security number, address, and medical record number, and any other unique identifying number, characteristic, or code must not appear in the video.
+11. Patient Privacy.
+Patient identifiers information, including a patient’s face, distinguishing marks, tattoo’s, name, initials, date of birth, social security number, address, and medical record number, and any other unique identifying number, characteristic, or code must not appear in the video.

-4. Include if available references from the literature supporting the concepts and techniques presented.
+13. Include if available referencesfrom the literature supporting the concepts and techniques presented.

 Technical Considerations